selimonat/benchmark/downloader/README.md

 Downloader

-- Downloads daily time-series data for all tickers listed in Nasdaq.
-- Stores these in the ES container.
+Downloads daily time-series data for all tickers listed in Nasdaq.
+Stores these in the ES container.

 How to run?
-- Run the `main.py` locally after building the parent poetry environment, or run it as a container after building the downloader service.
-The former is easier to debug.

-Issues:

-- This service is supposed to ran once a day.
-The first day it saves all the available data for a ticker to the database.
-However the second time it is ran, it should only download and store the missing data points.
-Currently it doesn't consider what has already been stored in the database.
+- `python downloader/downloader.py` to start a cycle of updates.

+- `python downloader/downloader.py FB` to update a given ticker.

+Requirements:

+- DB Container must be running and can be spun off using `docker-compose`.